sap-tutorials/Tutorials/tutorials/hcpps-rest-odata/hcpps-rest-odata.md

 ---
-title: SAP HCP predictive services, Access your predictive demo data set using an OData services from a REST client
+title: SAP Cloud Platform predictive services, Access your predictive demo data set using an OData services from a REST client
 description: Using a REST client, you will interact with an OData services and get access to your predictive demo data set
-tags: [ tutorial>beginner, products>sap-hana, products>sap-hana-cloud-platform, topic>odata ]
+tags: [ tutorial>beginner, products>sap-hana, products>sap-cloud-platform, topic>odata ]
 ---

 ## Prerequisites